glitrix/csc299-project/tasks1/README.md

-# Task Manager
+# Task Manager (JSON Version)

-A simple command-line application for managing tasks with Markdown-based Personal Knowledge Management (PKM) storage.
+A simple command-line application for managing tasks with JSON storage.

 ## Features